 “…of railroads and factories, of deteriorating neighbourhoods and shifting populations, which borders the city’s central business district on the north, west, and on the south.
 The gangs dwell among the shadows of the slum.
 Yet, dreary and repellent as the external environment must seem to the casual observer, their life is to the initiated at once vivid and fascinating.
 They live in a world distinctly their own- far removed from the humdrum existence of the average citizen.
 It is in such regions as the gang inhabits that we find much of the romance and mystery of a great city.
 Here are comedy and tragedy.
-Here is melodrama which excels the recurrent “thrillers” at the downtown theaters.
+Here is melodrama which excels the recurrent “thrillers” at the downtown theatres.
 Here are unvarnished emotions.
 Here is also a primitive democracy that cuts through all the conventional and social racial discriminations.
-The gang, in short, is life, often rough and untamed, yet rich in elemental social processes signifiant to the student of society and human nature.”
+The gang, in short, is life, often rough and untamed, yet rich in elemental social processes significant to the student of society and human nature.”

 ENTERPRISE NIGHTS (LOOKING OVER SUNDAYS), 2016